 Ikano Therapeutics a specialty pharmaceutical company, focuses on developing nasal spray drug products.

-Osprey Pharmaceuticals USA is a clinical stage company focused on the development of novel protein therapeutics for the treatment of inflammatory and immune diseases.
-The company is advancing a pipeline of proprietary fusion protein therapeutics known as Leukocyte Population Modulators (LPMs) that are designed to selectively target and neutralize chemokine-activated leukocytes underlying a variety of inflammatory and immune diseases.
-The Company’s lead candidate, CCL2-LPM targeting the CCR2 chemokine receptor expressed by certain pathologically activated leukocytes is in a Phase Ib clinical trial for the treatment of IgA nephropathy.
+Osprey Pharmaceuticals USA, Inc. is a clinical-stage biotechnology company based in San Francisco, California, that specializes in developing protein therapeutics aimed at treating inflammatory and immune diseases.
+Founded in 2008, the company focuses on a pipeline of proprietary fusion protein therapeutics known as Leukocyte Population Modulators (LPMs).
+These therapeutics are designed to selectively target and neutralize chemokine-activated leukocytes, which play a crucial role in various inflammatory conditions.
+Osprey's lead candidate, CCL2-LPM, specifically targets the CCR2 chemokine receptor found on pathologically activated leukocytes and is currently undergoing a Phase Ib clinical trial for the treatment of IgA nephropathy, an inflammatory kidney disease.

 BioImagene